 What are the health benefits of REM sleep?

 Other studies have suggested that REM sleep may be important for other reasons.
 But there’s less evidence of direct, REM-specific benefits in these areas.
-In recent review,dreaming has effects on memory and mood,and cites research linking poor-quality REM sleep to conditions like Alzheimer’s disease and depression.
+In a recent review, dreaming has effects on memory and mood and cites research linking poor-quality REM sleep to conditions like Alzheimer’s disease and depression.

 Dreams and REM sleep have benefits, but it’s not the only stage of sleep that matters.
 Slow-wave, non-REM sleep “still seems to carry the majority of health benefits”.
 Including regulating blood flow and blood glucose levels, and clearing Alzheimer’s-related plaque from the brain.
 REM sleep may have its own function.
 But most of the research still focuses on the restorative and important benefits of the other phases.

 If you wake up every morning with vivid memories of last night’s dreams.
 Chances are you’re getting at least some decent quality REM sleep.
 But besides that, there’s no easy way to monitor your levels for REM sleep specifically.
 For most people, REM sleep makes up about 20 to 25% of the time they spend asleep.
 So for now, the best way we can recommend getting more REM sleep is to simply get more sleep overall.

 There are, however, some known culprits that disrupt normal sleep patterns and reduce total time spent in REM sleep.
 A big one is obstructive sleep apnea.
 A condition that interferes with nighttime breathing and causes people to wake up many times throughout the night.
 Other aspects of modern life including alcohol, drugs, nicotine, the use of artificial light at night and dependency on alarm clocks interfere with REM sleep as well.